We do not yet have all the instruments needed to judge

 always this multiplicity of meaning is precisely what furnishes it with

 its ideological utility.
-With one of those definitions it may be
+With one of these definitions it may be

 more or less clear how to act naturally, but then there is no

-make love like a dog; it is unnatural or cultural to wear
+casually make love like a dog; it is unnatural or cultural to wear clothes

-clothes on such a day and to go to temple in order to share in
+on such a day and to go to temple in order to share in the communal love

 to love a god in public, to erect temples, or to wear a habit on

-warm days?
-Of course, this is unadulterated hot air.
+Of course, such a suggestion would be unadulterated hot air.

 An alternative way to go about naturalness as a perfective